ToniWilliams1/CitySpaces/README.md

 · dotenv <br>

-## Core Features
+## Core Features <br>

-Users will either create an account using an email address and password, or log in to the app via Google account where they can filter through 600+ volunteer opportunities across categories such as health, education, strengthening communities, and environment. <br>
+Our innovative app makes it easy for users to discover and participate in volunteer opportunities across a wide range of categories, including health, education, strengthening communities, and the environment.
+Whether creating a new account or logging in via Google, users can quickly filter through 600+ events to find the perfect match for their interests and skills. <br>

-Users can save the events they would like to attend, and mark the ones they've attended as "complete". <br>
+ With the ability to save and track their progress through events, users can easily stay organized and engaged, ensuring they never miss an opportunity to make a difference in their community.
+And once an event is marked as "complete," users can facilitate a reflection discussion about the project they completed, allowing them to share their experiences and insights with others.<br>

-Once marked complete, the user can faciliate a reflection discussion about the project they completed.
-Other users may hone in on the conversation by commenting and liking posts.
+ Our app's unique social features, including the ability to comment and like posts, create a dynamic and engaging community of users who share a passion for volunteerism and social impact.
+And with robust search and filtering options, users can easily find and connect with like-minded individuals who share their interests and goals. <br>

 ## Things To Add